 Exploring how both marketing and sales can work from the same playbook to generate revenue can go a long way toward optimizing your sales funnel.
 Pardot by Salesforce is one of the leaders in the industry, offering a free ebook download so you can learn how to create a powerful marketing and sales platform to grow your business.
 Click below to read more.

 How to Create Your Sales Funnel

-To understand your sales funnel, you must first think about the different actions, experiences, and perceptions your customers have throughout their journey.
+To understand your sales funnel, sales management organizations must first think about the different actions, experiences, and perceptions their customers have throughout their journey.
 Then map them out on paper or using software like PowerPoint or Google Slides.
 Think about what it will take throughout your sales cycle to close a deal and describe each stage based on what your customer will be doing or experiencing.

 There are six stages in a typical sales funnel.
 At the very top is the Awareness phase, which consists of new leads typically coming from contact forms on websites, marketing campaigns, or leads lists.
 At this stage of the buyer’s journey, potential customers are becoming aware of who you are.
 What follows are a series of stages that build on each other, where your customer moves closer toward making a purchase.

 Below are more details around each sales funnel stage:

 - Awareness: This is the introductory phase where prospects are learning who you are, what you do, and how you are unique.
 This stage corresponds to the prospecting and lead generation stage of your pipeline stages.

 - Discovery: In this stage, you are sharing valuable content related to your prospect’s need.
 This stage occurs while you are qualifying your prospect, conducting initial meetings, and defining their needs.